bellobambo/akcess-fe/README.md

 # Akcess — AI-Powered On-Chain Event Access

 Akcess is an AI-driven, blockchain-based event management platform built specifically for the **BNB Smart Chain**.
-It allows organizers to create events using natural language prompts, publish them as immutable smart contracts, and manage entry through verifiable QR code check-ins on-chain.
+It allows organizers to create events using natural language prompts, publish them as immutable smart contracts, and manage entry through verifiable QR code checks on-chain.

 ---